Individual Queen of Puddings with Morello Cherry Conserve

 First pour the milk into a saucepan and bring to the boil.

 Remove from the heat and stir in the butter, breadcrumbs, 1 oz (25 g) sugar and the lemon zest and leave for 20 minutes to allow the breadcrumbs to swell.
 Now separate the eggs.
 Put the whites into a large, grease-free bowl and the yolks into a small bowl.
 Then beat the yolks and add them to the cooled breadcrumb mixture, after that divide it between the individual dishes, smoothing the tops.
-You can also watch how to separate eggs in our Cookery School Video on the right.
+You can also watch how to separate eggs in our Cookery School Video on this page.

 Now place the tray in the centre of the oven and bake for about 25 minutes until set.
 Meanwhile, in a small saucepan melt the preserve over a low heat and, when the puddings are ready, remove them from the oven and spread it carefully and evenly all over the tops.